SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 # Getting Started with Use Cases

 ## What is a Use Case?
-Use cases are Python examples that can help the user get familiar with using ShapeWorks and the general shape modeling workflow.
-The full dataset associated with each use case (input and output) is available on [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/) and is automoatically downloaded when the use case is run.
+Use cases are Python examples that can help users get familiar with ShapeWorks and the general shape modeling workflow.
+The full dataset associated with each use case (input and output) is available on [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/) and downloads automatically when the use case runs.

 Most use cases demomstrates the [Shape Modeling Workflow](../getting-started/workflow.md):